Basic Reminders for Inexpensive Traveling

 People often ask how we can travel so much.
 I tell them, “Travel is a matter of priorities: priorities when you’re traveling and priorities at home”.
 If you want to travel, make the adjustments and do it.
-For example, obviously, a 5-star hotel is more expensive than a 3-star – so why spend extra money for it when you only need a safe place to sleep and clean-up?
-(Unless luxury is your priority...then adjust somewhere else).
-Similarly, at home: do you REALLY need the $4000 70” curved, 4K UHD TV?
-If you got the $1500 50” UHD TV from Wal-Mart instead, the difference in cost is a plane ticket (or two!) to pretty much anywhere in the world and – voilà! – your trip is half-paid!
+For example, obviously, a 5-star hotel is more expensive than a 3-star – so why spend extra money when you only need a safe place to sleep and clean-up?
+(Unless luxury is your priority...then adjust elsewhere).
+Similarly, at home: do you really need the $50,000 new car, or would the $10,000 solid used car work just as well?
+If you chose the latter – even with a loan payment – the difference would allow for some great travel experiences!

 Priorities.
 If travel is your priority, then make the adjustment.

 Another idea for frugal travel is to visit where it’s cheap to get to, and already inexpensive on the ground.
-For example, in May 2016, while living in Amman, Jordan, we found US$200 round trip airfare to Bucharest, which included a 6-hour layover in Athens (bonus!)
-Since we knew Romania is a very cost-friendly country, we bought the tickets.
+For example, while living in Amman, Jordan, we found US$200 round trip airfare to Bucharest, which included a 10-hour layover in Athens (bonus!)
+Since we knew Romania remains a very cost-friendly country, we bought the tickets.
 Our rental car was US$100 for the week and petrol was cheap (we drove more than 1000km).
 We stayed at a couple Ibis hotels as well as local, non-branded hotels, even scoring a mountain spa balcony room (breakfast included) for US$15/nt in the countryside.
-Our dinners were very hearty/filling meat and potato dishes, and rarely over US$4/pp for a three-course meal.
+Our dinners were very hearty/filling meat & potato dishes, and rarely over US$4/pp for a three-course meal.
 We also spent a lovely morning and afternoon in Athens, exploring the sites and having a local lunch at a small café.

 Some things to keep in mind:

 Do not overlook co-branded travel credit card benefits.
 Learn to leverage them for points and miles.
 Do not overdo it, of course.
 Be smart, pay off the balance in full each month, and keep a good credit history.
-Using points and miles can take brainpower, but the rewards can be significant.
+Using points and miles can take brainpower (and time), but the rewards can be significant.

-Experience shows that generally, the longer you stay, the less expensive it is per day because you can stay in one place longer for cheaper.
-But then the overall cost increases.
+Generally, the longer you stay in a place, the less expensive it is per day, but the overall cost increases.

-Traveling off season is usually cheaper all around, although sites may be closed, and you might have fewer daylight hours to explore.
+Traveling off season is usually cheaper all around, although some major sites may be closed, weather might be more unpredictable, and you might have fewer daylight hours to explore.
 Still, to visit a place without tourists is something special!

 You can often save money by flying “Open Jaw”.
 The ticket might be a bit more expensive, but if you want to see a lot of a country or region, the time saved by not having to return back to your starting point usually makes up for the cost.

-If traveling with more than one person, you can save money by renting (sometimes leasing for longer trips) a car and sharing a bed, room, or apartment.
+If traveling with more than one person, you can save money by sharing a rental car (sometimes leasing for longer trips) and sharing a bed, room, or apartment.

 Purchasing souvenirs can add-up quickly.
 Look for small, indiscrete, original items if you want a remembrance of the experience.
 If you do buy something large – say a Turkish rug – consider mailing it home from the place where you purchase it.

-Follow the cheap airfare, don’t be extravagant in country, and be selective on the not-free experiences you choose.
+In short, follow the cheap airfare, don’t be extravagant in country, and be selective on the not-free experiences you choose.
 Sharing with one or two or three other travelers also reduces costs.
-And be highly selective about souvenirs and adult (aka alcoholic) beverages, as these can be VERY expensive in some foreign countries and also lead into trouble...
+And be highly selective about souvenirs and adult (aka alcoholic) beverages, as these can be VERY expensive in some foreign countries and also lead to trouble...